phonexicum/phonexicum.github.io/infosec/android-security.md

     - Check output for `user`, `id`

-    - Check filesystem writes:
+    - Check filesystem rights:

         `/data` becomes readable

-        a lot of directores in `/` become writable
+        a lot of directores at `/` become writable

     Bypass for analysis: